Morocco

 Included

-• Well-prepared food by our cook.
+• All meals during the trip, prepared by our cook.

 • Mineral water 1.5L per person per day.